History of the Jews in Amsterdam: Ashkenazim

 The first Ashkenazim, Jews from Central and Eastern Europe, who arrived in Amsterdam were refugees from the Chmielnicki Uprising in Poland and the Thirty Years War.
 Their numbers soon swelled, eventually outnumbering the Sephardic Jews at the end of the 17th century; by 1674, some 5,000 Ashkenazi Jews were living in Amsterdam, while 2,500 Sephardic Jews called Amsterdam their home.
 Many of the new Ashkenazi immigrants were poor, contrary to their relatively wealthy Sephardic co-religionists.
 They were only allowed in Amsterdam because of the financial aid promised to them and other guarantees given to the Amsterdam city council by the Sephardic community, despite the religious and cultural differences between the Yiddish-speaking Ashkenazim and the Portuguese-speaking Sephardim.

 Statue of Anne Frank, by Mari Andriessen, outside the Westerkerk in Amsterdam.

 Only in 1671 did the large Ashkenazi community inaugurate their own synagogue, the Great Synagogue, which stood opposite to the Sephardic Esnoga Synagogue.
 Soon after, several other synagogues were built, among them the Obbene Shul (1685-1686), the Dritt Shul (1700) and the Neie Shul (1752, also known as the New Synagogue).
 For a long time, the Ashkenazi community was strongly focused on Central and Eastern Europe, the region where most of the Dutch Ashkenazi originated from.
 Rabbis, cantors and teachers hailed from Poland and Germany.
 Up until the 19th century, most of the Ashkenazi Jews spoke Yiddish, with some Dutch influences.
 Meanwhile, the community grew and flourished.
 At the end of the 18th century, the 20,000-strong Ashkenazi community was one of the largest in Western and Central Europe.

 The Holocaust

+Three Jewish women in the home for the elderly in Amsterdam.
+The Netherlands, before 1940.

 Occupation of Amsterdam by Nazi Germany began 10 May 1940.
 Amsterdam, the largest city in the Netherlands, had an estimated 75–80,000 Jews, approximately 53–57% of the country's Jewish population.
 Among them was the German Jewish family of Anne Frank.

 Approximately 25–35,000 of the Dutch Jews were refugees. but most of these were not in Amsterdam.

 Although less than 10 percent of Amsterdam's population was Jewish, there were two seemingly contradictory outcomes: